guildxyz/token-xyz-contracts/docs/mock/ERC721AuctionMaliciousBidder.md

 # ERC721AuctionMaliciousBidder

-A bidder for ERC721Auction that cannot be outbid.
+A bidder for ERC721Auction that cannot receive ether.

+The inability to receive ether would make it impossible to outbid it... or wouldn't?

 ## Functions